 On 14 Dec 2016, US Federal Reserve decided to raise interest rates.
 It came in the wake of Donald Trump triumph.
-We looked at the reasons behind the hike, how it affects borrowing costs and the impact on Singapore home loans.
+We looked at the reasons behind the US Fed Rate hike, how it affects borrowing costs and the impact on Singapore home loans.

 So we finally have the first interest rate hike in 2016 by the US Federal Reserve.
 It happened on 14 Dec 2016, 1 year after the previous hike.
 All in all, 2 hikes so far, making the overnight lending rate between banks to a range of 0.50% to 0.75%.